Republic of Vietnam Marine Division: 1972

 On 24 May with support from the US 9th MAB the 147th Brigade conducted an amphibious assault at Wunder Beach 10 km north of the My Chanh Line and a heliborne assault 6 km inland at Co Luy.
 The Brigade swept the area for several days and then returned to the My Chanh Line.

-On 28 May President Thieu promoted Division commander Colonel Bui The Lan to Brigadier General at the Imperial City, Huế.
+On 28 May President Thiệu promoted Division commander Colonel Bui The Lan to Brigadier general at the Imperial City, Huế.

-From 11 to 18 June the Marine Division and the Airborne Division conducted probing attacks to test PAVN strength ahead of the launch of General Trưởng's Operation Lam Son 72 to recapture Quảng Trị Province.
+From 11 to 18 June the Marine Division and the Airborne Division conducted probing attacks to test PAVN strength ahead of the launch of Trưởng's Operation Lam Son 72 to recapture Quảng Trị Province.
 The operational plan called for the Airborne and Marine Divisions to advance abreast to the northwest to the Thạch Hãn River.
 The Airborne Division would deploy to the west from the foothills to Highway 1, while the Marine Division would deploy to the east from Highway 1 to the coast.
 Quảng Trị City would be in the Airborne Division's operational area, but the plan called for the city to be bypassed so as to concentrate on the destruction of PAVN forces.
 As a diversion the US 9th MAB would conduct a feint amphibious assault against the mouth of the Cua Viet River.

 On the morning of 27 June the 9th MAB launched their amphibious feint against the Cua Viet, reversing course when 7 km from shore.
 On 28 June the South Vietnamese advance began and quickly ran into strong PAVN resistance and helicopter assaults were launched to land troops behind PAVN positions.
 On 29 June, following preparatory airstrikes the 1st and 4th Marine Battalions were landed by Marine helicopter squadrons HMM-164 and HMM-165 near the Wunder Beach area.
 By 7 July the Airborne advance had reached the southern outskirts of Quảng Trị, but became bogged down as the PAVN defended tenaciously.

 On 11 July, following preparatory B-52 strikes, the 1st Marine Battalion was deployed by HMM-164 and HMM-165 helicopters to two landing zones 2 km northeast of the city to cut Route 560, the main PAVN supply line.
 This move would force the PAVN to reinforce and resupply across the Thạch Hãn River, making them vulnerable to air strikes.
-The helicopters were met by heavy anti-aircraft fire with one CH-53 hit by an SA-7 and crashing with 2 U.S. Marine crewmen and 45 Vietnamese Marines killed.
+The helicopters were met by heavy anti-aircraft fire with one CH-53 hit by an SA-7 and crashing with two U.S. Marine crewmen and 45 Vietnamese Marines killed.
 Two CH-46s were shot down while another 25 helicopters were damaged.
 Despite these loses the Marines deployed successfully and consolidated their positions with air and artillery support.
 After a vicious, three-day battle the 48th Regiment, 320B Division broke and withdrew to the west.